LoginRadius/docs/content/privacy-policy/index.md

 ## EU-US and Swiss-US Privacy Shield

 LoginRadius complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Information transferred from the European Union and Switzerland to the United States.
 LoginRadius has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 This also applies to the Personal Information gathered from our prospective and current employees who are citizens of European Union and Switzerland.
 If there is any conflict between the terms in this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification, please visit [https://www.privacyshield.gov/](https://www.privacyshield.gov/).
+To learn more about the Privacy Shield program, and to view our certification, please visit <a href="https://www.privacyshield.gov/" target="_blank">https://www.privacyshield.gov/</a>.

 In compliance with the Privacy Shield Principles, LoginRadius commits to resolve complaints about our collection or use of your Personal Information.
 EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should direct any inquiries or complaints concerning our Privacy Shield compliance to legal@loginradius.com.
 LoginRadius will respond within 45 days.
-If we fail to respond within that time, or if our response does not address your concern, you may contact the International Centre for Dispute Resolution, the international division of the American Arbitration Association (ICDR/AAA), which provides an independent third-party dispute resolution body based in the United States, [here](http://go.adr.org/privacyshield.html).
+If we fail to respond within that time, or if our response does not address your concern, you may contact the International Centre for Dispute Resolution, the international division of the American Arbitration Association (ICDR/AAA), which provides an independent third-party dispute resolution body based in the United States, <a href="http://go.adr.org/privacyshield.html" target="_blank">here</a>.
 ICDR/AAA has committed to respond to complaints and to provide appropriate recourse at no cost to you.

 LoginRadius responsibility includes processing of received Personal Information, under each Privacy Shield Framework, and transfer it to designated third-party agent acting on our behalf.